FireChickenProductivity/Talon-Voice-EquatIO-Commands/README.md

 Dictating power starts a superscript.

+Dictating poof starts a subscript in parentheses (poof is short for power of).

 # Manual Subscripting
 Dictating subscript, script, or sub manually starts a subscript.

 # Movement Commands
 who: moves the cursor to the right.

+pass: moves the cursor to the right twice.

 back: moves the cursor to the left.